KrisztaT/github-profile-react/README.md

 | --- | --- |
 | ![User Search](./public/Screenshot_desktop.png) | ![User Search Mobile](./public/Screenshot_mobile.png) |

-Note: In case running the application is slow, please consider to remove the following 'WATCHPACK_POLLING=true' from the package.json file.
+Note: In case running the application with `npm start` is slow, please consider to remove the following `WATCHPACK_POLLING=true` from the `package.json` file.

 ## Contributing